mfrasca/ecto/guides/howtos/Navigating Relations.md

 In this particular case we must split the "do something" part in two actions.
 Some of our `species` values end with a `sp.` substring.
 These are relative to accessions identified at rank genus.
 The others `species` values hold proper binomial names, identifying a species, that is a taxon at rank species.
+Notice how a binomial name is composed of two epithets, the first identifies the genus, the second is relative to one taxon at rank species belonging to the genus.

 The ones to be matched to taxon at rank genus, would go through the query: